 There are several classifications of nerve injuries.
 These include:

-- First degree injuries—there is injury to the myelin sheath or lack of blood flow to the nerve, which has an excellent recovery in a few weeks or months
+- First-degree injuries—there is an injury to the myelin sheath or lack of blood flow to the nerve, which has an excellent recovery in a few weeks or months.

-This can be caused by lack of blood flow to the nerve or to an injury to the myelin coating of the nerve.
+This can be caused by a lack of blood flow to the nerve or an injury to the nerve's myelin coating.
 If the lack of blood flow occurs for a period of time less than 6 hours, there are usually no structural changes in the nerve.
-Because there is loss of some of the myelin sheath, the conduction of electricity from one mode to another is slowed because the electrical current leaks out of the nerve.
+Because there is a loss of some of the myelin sheath, the conduction of electricity from one mode to another is slowed because the electrical current leaks out of the nerve.
 If a lot of myelin coating is missing, the conduction of electricity will be completely blocked.
 The muscles can suffer from atrophy due to disuse, especially when the lack of blood flow to the nerve is prolonged.Effects of Neuron Loss on Nerve and Muscle

-The optimum time to do electrodiagnostic testing of the injured nerve, depends of the clinical circumstances.
+The optimum time to do electrodiagnostic testing of the injured nerve depends on the clinical circumstances.
 For circumstances in which it is important to identify a problem early, these studies can be done as early as 7-10 days after the injury.
-When clinical circumstances permit waiting, testing can be done at 3-4 weeks after the injury and will provide much more information.
-If the nerve has been repaired in surgery, an electromyogram can be done a few months after the injury to document return of nerve function.Localization of Traumatic Nerve Injuries
+When clinical circumstances permit waiting, testing can be done at 3-4 weeks after the injury and provide much more information.
+If the nerve has been repaired in surgery, an electromyogram can be done a few months after the injury to document the return of nerve function.Localization of Traumatic Nerve Injuries

 The localization of the injury can be either straightforward or complicated.
-Localization can be done by looking for areas of slowing of the electrical impulses or a block of impulses on the nerve.
+Localization can be done by looking for a slowing of the electrical impulses or a block of impulses on the nerve.
 It can also be done to assess the pattern of nerve loss on an electromyogram.

 The doctor must stimulate the nerve both above and below the level of the injury.
 Nerve injuries caused by lack of blood flow and loss of myelin (called neuropraxia) and injuries to the actual axon of the nerve can be identified using motor nerve conduction studies.

-Another major method of determining the site of the nerve injury is by needle electromyogram, which measures the nerve impulses to the various muscles.
+Another major method of determining the size of the nerve injury is by needle electromyogram, which measures the nerve impulses to the various muscles.
 Unfortunately, the way a muscle is innervated by the various nerves is different from person to person.
-Thus the typical branching scheme of the nerves may not apply to the person being studied and consequently the site of the injury can be misconstrued.
+Thus the typical branching scheme of the nerves may not apply to the person being studied, and consequently, the injury site can be misconstrued.

 There are several ways a nerve can recover after an injury.
-In motor nerves, healing of the conduction block at the site of the injury may lead to recovery of strength of the muscles.
-This type of resolution of the conduction block is probably the first mechanism to promote recovery of strength in the muscle after a nerve injury.
+In motor nerves, healing of the conduction block at the injury site may lead to recovery of strength of the muscles.
+This type of resolution of the conduction block is probably the first mechanism to promote recovery of muscle strength after a nerve injury.
 This recovery occurs rather quickly.
 It may, however, take several months, depending on how much of the myelin coating the muscles is lost.

-After several weeks of recovery, the muscle fibers become enlarged; this causes a further increase in strength of the muscle.
-In patients with partial injuries to the nerve, it is not clear as to how much the nerve changes alone contribute to increased strength in the presence of some nerve loss.
-It is likely that working the existing muscle fibers to the point of fatigue in the setting of partial nerve injuries does produce enlargement of the muscle fibers and increase in muscle strength.
+After several weeks of recovery, the muscle fibers become enlarged; this causes a further increase in muscle strength.
+In patients with partial injuries to the nerve, it is not clear how much the nerve changes alone contribute to increased strength in the presence of some nerve loss.
+Likely, working the existing muscle fibers to the point of fatigue in the setting of partial nerve injuries does produce enlargement of the muscle fibers and an increase in muscle strength.

-Regeneration of the nerve axon (nerve fiber) contributes to recovery of nerve function.
+Regeneration of the nerve axon (nerve fiber) contributes to the recovery of nerve function.
 This is often the only mechanism for muscle recovery.
-Sprouting from the nerve stump has been found to occur 24-36 hours after injury and these start to penetrate the area of injury.
+Sprouting from the nerve stump has been found to occur 24-36 hours after injury, and these start to penetrate the area of injury.

-In relatively minor nerve axon injuries, if the coverings are intact, the nerve can regenerate at a rate of 1-5 centimeters per day.
+If the coverings are intact in relatively minor nerve axon injuries, the nerve can regenerate at a rate of 1-5 centimeters per day.
 In more severe nerve axon injuries, the potential for spontaneous regrowth of the muscle is far less.
 Extensive scarring occurs that reduces the speed at which the nerves can regenerate.
 It reduces the likelihood that the nerve will ever reach the organs which they innervate.
 When regrowth occurs, it can be misdirected to the wrong muscle.
 Sometimes it forms a ball of nerve fibers called a neuroma, which will have to be removed surgically.

 Most muscles will remain viable for 18-24 months without being innervated.
-Within that period of time, nerves have to reach the muscle in order for the muscle to regrow.
+Within that period of time, nerves have to reach the muscle to regrow muscle.
 If the lesion is high up, say, in the axilla, recovery of hand function is not likely to occur because a lot of nerve has to regrow to reach the hands.Surgical Interventions

-Surgical repair of the nerve can occur shortly after the injury or later, as part of a delayed reconstruction.
-Immediate surgery is used for sharp nerve lacerations, such as is seen in a knife or glass cutting injury.
+Surgical repair of the nerve can occur shortly after the injury or later as part of a delayed reconstruction.
+Immediate surgery is used for sharp nerve lacerations, such as a knife or glass cutting injury.
 If nerve grafting is necessary to approximate the nerve endings, this type of surgery is delayed for several weeks.

 Tendon transfers are another surgical choice.
 This requires some retraining of the muscles after the tendons are grafted onto the muscles so that the new tendons can learn how to make the muscles move.

-Outcomes after surgery vary according to the nerve injured and the technique used to repair the nerve.
-Some patients can recover function to be able to return to work with intact muscle strength, while others will not.Rehabilitation of Traumatic Peripheral Nerve Injuries
+Outcomes after surgery vary according to the nerve-injured and the technique used to repair the nerve.
+Some patients can recover function from returning to work with intact muscle strength, while others will not.Rehabilitation of Traumatic Peripheral Nerve Injuries

-Rehabilitation of these types of injuries should focus on avoiding complications and further disability, improving function of the muscle, and enhancing recovery after surgical repair.
+Rehabilitation of these types of injuries should focus on avoiding complications and further disability, improving the muscle's function, and enhancing recovery after surgical repair.
 Contractions can occur after injury to a nerve supplying a muscle.
-Patients and caregivers need to be taught passive range of motion exercises to be done daily to prevent contractures.
+Patients and caregivers need to be taught a passive range of motion exercises daily to prevent contractures.
 The limb must be positioned in ways that enhance a full range of motion.

-Some rehabilitation specialists use electrical stimulation of the muscles in order to prevent atrophy.
+Some rehabilitation specialists use electrical stimulation of the muscles to prevent atrophy.
 The use of this practice is considered controversial.
-It is difficult to say that no form of electrical stimulation will be helpful in regaining muscle function.
+It is difficult to say that no form of electrical stimulation will help regain muscle function.

 Ultrasound is another physical modality that may enhance recovery after peripheral nerve injury.
 It has been used in carpal tunnel syndrome with encouraging results.
 It may help a nerve regenerate faster, although not enough studies have been done to prove that this is true.

-Both tendon repair surgery and nerve recovery surgery have been found to have better outcomes if there is less tension on the nerves and muscles during the period of recovery.
+Both tendon repair surgery and nerve recovery surgery have been found to have better outcomes if there is less tension on the nerves and muscles during recovery.
 There are static splints that allow for no motion and dynamic splints that allow for some function.
-It is important that the therapist understand the mechanics of splinting forces so the tissue can be protected with less contractures and better protection of the nerve.
+The therapist must understand the mechanics of splinting forces so the tissue can be protected with fewer contractures and better protection of the nerve.